cmvandrevala/cmvandrevala.github.io/teaching/csc/122/activities/password-validator.md

 In this activity, we will be using a strategy called "ping pong" pair programming.
 In this setup, two people pair with each other while sharing a computer.
 Partner A writes an assert statement based on the acceptance criteria outlined above.
 Then, partner B makes that assert statement pass with the minimal amount of code possible.
 Afterwards, the partners switch (partner B writes a test and partner A makes it pass).
 Repeat this process until the password validator function has been implemented.

+Think about how you might break this problem down into tiny pieces so that you can solve it effectively!

 ## 🖥️ Example Output

 N/A